Zygodon/SBM/Meadows-surveys-latent-communities.md

 * Latent Community 3 contains an assemblage of plants of damp or wet habitats.
 It is particularly expressed at Bushy Field, Daltons Meadow, Hanging Meadow, The Mead and White Coppice.
 This makes sense as these are all damp but well managed (from a wildflower meadow perspective).

 * LC6 also includes plants from wet habitats, but maybe with a suggestion of higher nutrient level (*Urtica dioica*, *Rumex crispus*, *Rumex acutifolius*).
-Lindfield Bridge has the strongest expression of LC6; it is a riparine bank bordering a former agricultural field, and that could account for the assumed higher nutrient levels.
+Lindfield Bridge has the strongest expression of LC6; it is a riparine bank bordering a former agricultural field, and that could account for the assumed nutrients.

-These examples show that the SBM can indicate biotic or abiotic interactions leading to the observed latent community expressions, which was the aim of this study, and suggest that more insights will emerge from further analysis.
-Any such suggestions need to be tested in the field or by reference to the literature.
+These examples show that the SBM can generate predictions that need to be tested by further reference to the data, the literature or in the field.

 \pagebreak